alfskoyen/options-alpha-scanner/README.md

 premium/risk plane.
 Each point is colored by quadrant — Q1 (mint, target), Q2 (amber, rich but risky), Q3 (steel, low opportunity), Q4 (red, avoid).
 Quadrant dividers are drawn at the universe median on each axis.
-The top symbols by combined score are labeled directly on the chart, making the best setups immediately visible without any filtering.
-Future state -> Hovering over any point surfaces key metrics including IV/HV ratio, spike signal, relative vol vs SPY, straddle premium, and term structure divergence.
+The top symbols by combined score are labeled directly on the chart, making the best setups immediately visible without any filtering. <br>
+**Future state** -> Hovering over any point surfaces key metrics including IV/HV ratio, spike signal, relative vol vs SPY, straddle premium, and term structure divergence.